 Innovation Council of Oxon Hill

 We are able to innovate because of our "link" to the past.
-Because innovation, partly defined as a new idea, can't take place without having something that lets us know that our ideas are actually new and improved.
+Because innovation, partly defined as a new idea, can't take place without having something that lets us know that our ideas are new.

-Innovation is a combination of a connect and a disconnect.
-It's a link.
+Innovation, I think, is a combination of a connect and a disconnect.
 It's a connection because it's another link added to the history books (eventually).
 And it's a disconnect because it breaks away from tradition.
 Take social media as an example.
 It's a connection every time we share a "link."
 It's a disconnect in that we have no actual contact with one another.
 And while people may be a click away, they couldn't be farther apart.
 We are here to connect.

 As application goes, this logo has a lot of potential.
 Because this logo is divided into pieces, it has the potential for guerilla marketing.
 Also, this logo works amazingly as a pattern, and enhances the idea that this logo is of a chain link.